The Time Ships: Plot summary

 Nebogipfel explains to the Time Traveler that they've entered another future as a result of their actions in Moses' past.
 During another bombing raid on London by the Germans, Gödel provides a vial of Plattnerite and leads them to the only escape available, a Time-Car prototype.
 Upon hearing this and what society would be like after the war (a pessimistic view mirroring Wells' own), the Time Traveler and Nebogipfel mount the vehicle and insert the Plattnerite.
 Moses is killed in an explosion when he tries to save Gödel, and the Time-Car travels back to the Paleocene and is wrecked on a tree.
 After weeks of bare survival, the Time Traveler and Nebogipfel are discovered by a scouting party from the Chronic Expeditionary Force commanded by Hilary Bond that arrived from 1944 to find them based on their remains in her time.
-Some time later, a German Messerschmitt plane arrives over the campsite, drops a Carolinum bomb (analogous to an atomic bomb in our world; see WellsThe World Set Free), and devastates the time-traveling Juggernauts and all but twelve of the Force.
+Some time later, a German Messerschmitt plane arrives over the campsite, drops a Carolinum bomb (analogous to an atomic bomb in our world; see Wells' The World Set Free), and devastates the time-traveling Juggernauts and all but twelve of the Force.
 Nebogipfel and the Time Traveler survive by hiding in the ocean.

 Over the next year and a half, the stranded soldiers under Hilary Bond's command start the colony of First London.
 In off moments, Nebogipfel has worked on repairing the Time-Car and acquired shavings of Plattnerite to power it on a journey through time.
 When the Time-Car is ready, the Time Traveler joins Nebogipfel in a fifty-million year journey through which they see First London expand and develop colonies on the moon and in Earth orbit.
 Eventually, human tampering with the Earth's environment renders the planet uninhabitable, and humanity departs for the stars.
 When the Time-Car finally stops due to depletion of its Plattnerite fuel, Nebogipfel and the Time Traveler are tended by a Universal Constructor, a life form (or lifeforms) composed of thousands of nanotechnological entities.
 They see that there are few stars left in the night sky; this is due to the human descendants colonizing many worlds and constructing Dyson Spheres around the host stars.
 The goal of the Universal Constructor is to harvest the energy of the sun to build time-travel vehicles from Plattnerite and travel to the beginning of the universe.
 However, this goal is not due to be completed for a million years.